srcspider/typelib/README.md

+2024-04 — This project was from the time when javascript didnt have types or class and typescript didnt exist.
+This library basically allows for easy use of prototype typing, which in current times is more or less a lost art as everyone only uses typescript or `class` keyword now.

+The project is **archived** and only available for historical reference purposes.
+It's not equivalent, but most cases just using `class` and/or `typescript` is plenty.

+---

 **typelib** is a easy lowlevel, no-magic, no fuss, type definition library

 The library helps you define struct-like structures, class-like structures,